stlouiss/ACLS_Humanities_eBook_Collection_Metadata_Curation/README.md

 The function creates two new list objects, full_title_list and check_full_titles_for_volume_info.

-First, the function cleans the items in row[1] of list_of_row_lists and cleans them through an "for" statement, creating objects for clean_full_title, cleaner_full_title, and cleanest_full_title.
+First, the function cleans the items in row[1] of list_of_row_lists and cleans them through a "for" statement, creating objects for clean_full_title, cleaner_full_title, and cleanest_full_title.
 The cleanest_full_title object is appended to the full_title_list object.

 Next, an if/else/elif statement assigns “YES” or “N” indicators to the objects in full_title_list.
 The if/else/elif statement checks to see if the objects in the list contain the keywords “volume” or “vol.”, and creates a new list object (check_for_volume_info) to which the value “YES” or “N” is assigned depending on if each title contains a keyword value or not.